Skip to content

 • Git integration and version control

-• SQL refactoring tools
+• SQL refactoring across files

 TablePro